 - Legal Process Outsourcing (LPOs), etc.

-In the Government sector, rewarding options such as the Civil Services, or the Legal Departments are indeed attractive.
-By clearing the Public Service Commissions exams, a law graduate could become a judge.
+In the Government sector, various rewarding options such as the Civil Services, or the Legal Departments are indeed attractive.
+By clearing the Public Service Commissions exams, a law graduate could become a judge as well.
 The more academically oriented National Law School Graduates have joined the world's best Universities such as Harvard, Cambridge, Oxford and Yale too for higher education.

-Exciting Career paths a law graduate could choose from
+Exciting Career options for a law graduate -

 - Civil Litigation Lawyer: Specializes in civil laws such as taxation laws, excise laws.